hx173149/LSTM/README.md

-# LSTM
-# A simple code for implementate the LSTM
+﻿# A simple code for implementate the LSTM

 ---
 **Feed forward propagation:**